splunk/public-o11y-docs/incident-intelligence/intro-to-incident-intelligence.rst

 .. meta::
    :description: Get started collaboratively diagnosing and remediating issues across your environment using Incident Intelligence.

-Collaboratively diagnose and remediate issues across your environment using Incident Intelligence.
-Incident Intelligence lets site reliability engineers (SREs) in IT and DevOps resolve outages with alert correlation, incident response, and on-call routing, paired with automation and collaboration.
+Use Incident Intelligence to collaboratively diagnose and remediate issues across your environment.
+Incident Intelligence lets site reliability engineers (SREs) in IT and DevOps resolve outages with alert correlation, incident response, and on-call routing.

 How Incident Intelligence fits into Splunk Observability Cloud
 =================================================================